City of Devils

 The Two Men Who Ruled the Underworld of Old Shanghai

-By Paul French, New York Times bestselling author of Midnight in Peking—winner of both the Edgar Award for Best Fact Crime and the Crime Writers' Association Gold Dagger for Non-Fiction—comes a rags-to-riches tale of two self-made men set against a backdrop of crime and vice in the sprawling badlands of Shanghai.
-City of Devils is a dynamic audiobook that will captivate listeners everywhere.
+From Paul French, the New York Times bestselling author of Midnight in Peking—winner of both the Edgar Award for Best Fact Crime and the CWA Gold Dagger for Non-Fiction—comes City of Devils, a rags-to-riches tale of two self-made men set against a backdrop of crime and vice in the sprawling badlands of Shanghai.

 In 1940, Lucky Jack and Dapper Joe bestrode the Shanghai Badlands like kings, while all around the Solitary Island was poverty, starvation, and war.
 They thought they ruled Shanghai, but the city had other ideas.
 This is the story of their rise to power, their downfall, and the trail of destruction left in their wake.
 Shanghai was their playground for a flickering few years, a city where for a fleeting moment even the wildest dreams could come true.